OpenNLPLab/AVSBench/README.md

 ### Updates
 - **(2022.10.18) We have completed the collection and annotation of AVSBench-V2.
-It contains ~7k multi-source videos covering 70 categories, and the ground truth are provided by multi-label semantic maps (labels of V1 are also updated).
+It contains ~7k multi-source videos covering 70 categories, and the the ground truths are provided in the form of multi-label semantic maps (labels of V1 are also updated).
 We will release it as soon as possible.**
 - (2022.7.13) We are preparing the AVSBench-V2 which is much larger than AVSBench(-V1) and will pay more attention to multi-source situation.

 ---